kubernetes-sigs/kustomize/examples/transformerconfigs/README.md

 # Transformer Configurations

-Kustomize computes the configuration of a resource by applying a series of transformers:
+Kustomize creates new resources by applying a series of transformations to an original set of resources.
+Kustomize provides the following default transformers:

-- namespace transformer
+- namespace
-- prefix/suffix transformer
+- prefix/suffix
-- label transformer
+- label
-- annotation transformer
+- annotation
-- name reference transformer
+- name reference
-- variable reference transformer
+- variable reference

-Each transformer takes a list of resources and modifies certain fields in the resource based upon the transformer's configuration.
-A transformer's configuration is a list of `fieldSpec`, represented in YAML format.
+A `fieldSpec` list, in a transformer's configuration, determines which resource types and which fields within those types the transformer can modify.

 ## FieldSpec

-FieldSpec is a type that represents a path to a field in one kind of resource, such as `Job`.
+FieldSpec is a type that represents a path to a field in one kind of resource.

 ```yaml
 group: some-group